ianbumatay/ianbumatay.github.io/_posts/2020-03-15-my_first_month.markdown

       @current_user ||= User.find_by_id(session[:user_id]) if session[:user_id]
  end
 ```

-	Now in my board controller;
+Now in my board controller; I use the build method to create  boards that is associated with the current_user.

 *app/controllers/ boardscontroller.rb*

 ```
-def new
-      @board = Board.new
-    end

     def create
       @board =
       @board = current_user.boards.build(board_params)